captionpoint/CaptionPoint-Server/public/will.md

 Will hated that man for a reason.
 ---
 ## HENRY:
-He has no scruples, we know for a fact that he doesn’t respect contract,
+He has no scruples, we know for a fact that he doesn’t respect contract.
 ---
 ## HENRY:
-why on earth would we think he would respect us, or the work, or—
+Why on earth would we think he would respect us, or the work, or—

---
-No—
 ---
 ## HENRY:
+No—
+--
 Alice, help me, your father has lost his mind.
 ---
 ## ALICE: